alphabetworkers/alphabetworkersunion.org/frontend/content/power/events.en.md

 {{< header />}}

-## Union day: #DropTheDeadnames campaign update
+## Union Day: #DropTheDeadnames campaign update

 In just 18 days after launching the campaign, Phares Lee was able to resolve workplace issues that were not addressed in his 3 years working before having a union.

-At our next union day, he will tell his story and lead a discussion about the importance of union activism to secure LGBTQ+ rights at work.
+At our next Union Day, he will tell his story and lead a discussion about the importance of union activism to secure LGBTQ+ rights at work.

 At this event, we will discuss: